thecoder876/EasyChat/README.md

 EasyChat is open-source.
 Anyone can contribute to it.
 [Thinking about contributing](https://github.com/thecoder876/EasyChat/wiki/Contributing "Read the wiki page on contributing")?
 If you have a suggestion or bug, report it [here](https://github.com/thecoder876/EasyChat/issues/new/choose "Open a new issue").
-You can also discuss EasyChat [here](https://github.com/thecoder876/EasyChat/discussions "Switch to the Discussions tab"), or [here](https://discord.gg/du6eggm8mk)
+You can also discuss EasyChat [here](https://github.com/thecoder876/EasyChat/discussions "Switch to the Discussions tab"), or [here](https://discord.gg/du6eggm8mk) on Discord.
 If you've found a security vulnerability, please report it immediantely [here](https://github.com/thecoder876/EasyChat/issues/new?assignees=&labels=vulnerability&template=security-vulnerability.md&title=Security+vulnerability+-+ "Open a new security vulnerability issue").

 _**Note**: if you are viewing this through the webpage, recent readme edits will not appear immediantly.
 It will take a few minutes for Jekyll to update the webpage._